Let me first introduce to you my colleague Hilja:

 In the beginning of my study career I chose engineering, which earned me a bachelor’s degree in science, including mathematics, physics, electronics engineering and audio technology.
 However, during my engineering studies I longed for something more directly connected to the arts and human behavior.
 So I started studying musicology with minors in educational sciences and computer science at the University of Helsinki, which also gave me the opportunity to dig deeper into music which has always been an important part of my life.

 In the end, after a lot of encouraging experience as a teacher, I decided that I want my career to be in the field of education.
 So I started studying for a master’s degree in educational sciences with the aim to qualify as an elementary school class teacher.
-I am still also continuing my studies for a bachelor’s degree in musicology, and this has proven to be a perfect combination for me.
 Currently I make use of my multidisciplinary studies while researching the development of child artists in Moldova, Romania and Ukraine (more about this later).

 Eelis the Teacher

-I have a varied working history, but it all seems to have lead me towards a profession in the field of education.
-I have developed digital learning materials, worked as a teaching assistant at a university and as a school assistant in elementary schools.
-My small business Matikkatarmo offers tutoring in mathematics and physics as well as science clubs for children with an experience of 8 years.
+I have a varied working history, but it all has lead me towards a profession in the field of education.
+In addition to teaching in schools, I have developed digital learning materials, worked as a teaching assistant at a university and as a school assistant in elementary schools.
+My small business Matikkatarmo offers tutoring in mathematics and physics as well as science clubs for children, with an experience of 9 years.
 One of my many teaching jobs was teaching the clarinet at an art school.
 But most importantly I have substituted for elementary and high school teachers countless times during the past ten years.

 You can read more about my job experience on my LinkedIn page.